We've looked at the drone and the queen. Now let's look at the astonishing, amazing, almost unbelievable worker bee!

 Another essential part of her body is the proboscis, the long tongue that she uses to suck nectar out of flowers.

-Perhaps the most important difference in a worker bee’s anatomy and the queen is that she is not able to fertilize eggs.
+Perhaps the most important difference between a worker bee’s anatomy and the queen’s is that she is not able to fertilize eggs.
 A worker bee can, however, lay unfertilized eggs which produce drones.

 Worker bees begin as a fertilized egg, laid by the queen.
 She will remain in her cell as an egg for about 3 days, then start the transition to a larva.
 Nurse bees - also workers - will feed the larva royal jelly for about 3 days, then feed honey and pollen (also referred to as bee bread) for the remainder of their time as a larva.